 The exhibition looks at traditional art through the eyes of modernity, always applying his own unique touch.
 It’s a continuation of his previous work, “Folk Painting – the Remake”, displayed three years ago, when he was just 24 years old.

 Xuan Lam has an energetic, youthful pace as he walks from painting to painting.
 “The idea came to me from a visit to Fine Arts Museum to collect materials for graduation thesis,” Xuan Lam explains.
-“Neglected folklore paintings have always carried a certain appeal for me”.
+“Neglected folklore paintings have always carried a certain appeal for me”

 This focus on tradition can be rare a find in young Vietnamese artists.
 Xuan Lam explains that, “I was born in the 90s, I grew up listening to foreign music, reading comic books, with a broad awareness of other cultures, but I still feel attached to folklore paintings.
 I want to show what traditional art means to young people like me.”